MarketSquare/robotframework-tidy/docs/source/configuration/skip_formatting.rst

 Skip keyword call pattern
 -------------------------
-Comma separated list of keyword call name patterns that should not be formatted.
+Comma-separated list of keyword call name patterns that should not be formatted.
 The keyword names are not normalized.
-If you're using different case for the same keyword ("Keyword" and "keyword") or using both spaces and underscores it is recommended to use proper regex flags to match it properly.
+If you're using different case for the same keyword ("Keyword" and "keyword") or using both spaces and underscores, it is recommended to use proper regex flags to match it properly.

 With this configuration::

     robotidy -c AlignKeywordsSection:skip_keyword_call_pattern=^First,(i?)contains\s?words src

-All instances of keywords that starts with "First" or contains "contains words" (case insensitive, space optional) will not be formatted.
+All instances of keywords that start with "First" or contain "contains words" (case insensitive, space optional) will not be formatted.

-Note that list is comma separated - it is currently not possible to provide regex with ``,``.
+> Note that list is comma-separated - it is currently not possible to provide regex with ``,``.